 What makes Deliveroo Successful?

-A key ingredient to Deliveroo’s success is their unique values which have been the strongest aspects of Shu’s brainchild.
+A key ingredient to Deliveroo’s success is its unique values which have been the strongest aspects of Shu’s brainchild.
 Deliveroo not only caters to the needs of the people but it also enhances their experiences with the help of their highly motivated team and its top-notch services.
 Deliveroo has laid emphasis on various principles which have helped it lead the on-demand platform.
 They are:

 - Accessibility & Convenience: Deliveroo has made food ordering as simple as it could have been.
 Starting from the choice of food to the doorstep delivery of amazing food, Deliveroo takes care that every part of this process is done in a quality manner.
 Its ratings in the global food scenario have been increasing at a great margin.